bolivaraponte/TWERC_GitTut/GitTut.md

 You will see this output:\

 ![Figure 2.
 Untracked "test" file.](images/output2.PNG)

+In this example, `git status` prompted and error message after detection of a "dubious" ownership (Figure 2).
+Copy and paste into the command line the exception command offered by Git.
+After this, enter `git status` again.

 Some files are already tracked in the image presented, but look closely at the newly created file.
 It is marked as "untracked".
 This simply